The Doctor: What do you mean?

 Angela: No, if you keep your finger pressed on 0, you get through to a real person.
 Saw that on Watchdog.

 - Genre Blindness: Lady Christina does not include nigh-invisible forcefields as something she should watch out for when boldly dropping down a deep shaft to retrieve a MacGuffin.
 Fortunately, the Doctor stops her just short of a messy death.

 - Godly Sidestep: The Doctor knows the true story of Easter.
 Right after he says "What really happened was", he gets cut off and forgets what he was talking about.

 - Go Through Me: Malcolm figures out how to close the wormhole, and plans to do so as soon as the Doctor (pursued by a Horde of Alien Locusts) makes it through.
 Captain Magambo orders him to close it immediately in order to prevent any of the voracious aliens from getting to Earth.
 Despite being held at gunpoint, Malcolm refuses to budge.

 - The Guards Must Be Crazy: The security at the museum includes armed guards (when even the police in the UK rarely carry firearms) and a fancy laser grid from which they all face away.
-It has less functionality than a glass case -- the latter has a top for one thing.
+It has less functionality than a glass case the latter has a top for one thing.